Here is a list of the most frequent questions that we're asked.

 Yes and yes.
 Whistler is a very compact town and everything’s quite close.
 There are supermarkets and restaurants within walking distance of our Rider Houses.
 Our Rider Houses’ kitchens are fully supplied for all of your cooking needs.
 There is a plethora of restaurants in town ranging from $2/slice pizza shops (ride beside our campus) to the ridiculous and every type in between.
 We can recommend all sorts (and the hidden gems) when you’re here.

-Yes, you can join if you are a beginner.
-We can create a customized program for you.
-If you’d like to learn with us then please do.
 We’ll help you build your strong foundation of skills with our fun and patient coaches and make you fall in love with skiing right away!

 Your camp accommodation starts on a Saturday and finishes on a Saturday.
 So you should plan your arrival and departure on Saturdays.